-That's why I'm here.
-Well, technically my parents forced me to come, but here I am, holding my little sister's hand as we're given instructions and equipment before being split off into our groups.
+That's why I'm here in my outrageously large peacoat, roasting alive and wishing I could take it off and feel the chill October breeze.
+Well, technically my parents forced me to come, but here I am, holding my little sister's hand as we're handed instructions and equipment (a backpack with a sleeping bag, a blanket, enough granola bars to last us a month, three large canteens of water in case we can't find one of the fifty water fountains inside the building, and a flashlight with extra batteries) before splitting off into our groups.
 There are only two groups this time, each around ten people.
 That's a really small number for the Liverly, but with school exams coming up or going on, no one (except for the foolhardy or forced) has time to spare.
 My sister and I don't have to worry about exams because our tutors plan everything around my parents' whims.
 It's annoying and horrible.

 The trip through the house takes about two days.
 Each group is given several maps and placed in some random location of the house, told to find their way out.
 It's agonizingly easy to get out of the building even without the maps.
 Any door that will lead you in the direction of the exit is left unlocked while all the other doors are sealed shut.
 People have tried, but no one's been able to open one of the locked doors before.

 We walk in silence until one of the boys gets the bright idea to randomly scream, scaring everyone in the group except me.
 After that, no one shuts up; even Gracie is a chatterbox.
 I just nod and smile, acting like I'm listening.
 In reality, I'm counting down the minutes until we're out of here and back home.
 We find bathrooms and stop for a break.
 I keep an eye on Gracie as she plays tag with some of the people in line while listening to the legend of the Liverly.
-Someone killed someone else in a horribly grisly manner, and somehow the murderer died a horrific death, and their children died...
+Someone killed the owner in a horribly grisly manner, and somehow the murderer died a horrific death, and the original owner's children died by strangulation, so now they all haunt the decrepid building, waiting for revenge...
 You get my drift, it's your classic haunted house story.

 Due to the amount of stops for people to take pictures, scare one another, etcetera, we have to spend the night in this infernal place.
 I take out my bedroll and, after several minutes of chasing her down, get my sister to do the same.
 I choose for us to be the edge of the group, me on the absolute outside.
-I want us a bit farther away from the crazy scare-a-holics.
+I want to be as far away as possible from the crazy scare-a-holics.
 This whole group is nutso over the "haunted" house and thrilled to be here.
 Even my sister is starting to catch the disease.
 I just want to go home.

 Surprisingly, everyone goes to sleep at a reasonable hour, all seeming to agree that the idea of sleep is excellent.
 My sister snores gently next to me while several others in the group sound like hogs.
 I roll my eyes and stare up at the ceiling.
 I was exhausted before, but now I feel wide awake.
 I sigh and roll over, cover my head with my arm.
 Willing myself to sleep doesn't work.
 I stare at my watch, compulsively clicking the button that makes the face light up so I can read the time, praying that doing so will make this whole trip go faster.